MapIV/eagleye/README.md

 * Output rate 50Hz

 2. Check the rotation direction of z axis of IMU being used.
-If you look from the top of the vehicle, if the left turn is positive, set "reverse_imu" to `true` in `eagleye/eagleye_rt/config/eagleye_config.yaml`.
+If you look from the top of the vehicle, if the left turn is positive, set `pitch` to `3.14159` in `eagleye/eagleye_util/tf/config/sensors_tf.yaml`.

-		 reverse_imu: true
+		 pitch: 3.14159

 ## Start each sensor driver